-We look at sustainable interior design: responsibly sourced and ethically manufactured materials, improved air quality and aesthetics, and a healthier planet.
+We look at sustainable interior design: responsibly sourced and ethically manufactured materials (recognizing the importance of sustainable materials for interior design), improved air quality and aesthetics, and a healthier planet.

 By Zoe Dromgolle of Wood Flooring Ireland,